 Code insight features

-IntelliJ Rust plugin is being actively developed, and new features come with every version.
-In addition to the general code insights like syntax highlighting, code formatting, navigation, and refactorings, the plugin's language support includes:
+IntelliJ Rust is being actively developed, and new features come with every version.
+In addition to the general code insight features like syntax highlighting, code formatting, navigation, and refactorings, the plugin's language support also includes:

 Both of the engines provide code insight features for generated top-level items such as structs, enums, functions, and traits.
 On top of that, the experimental engine performs highlighting, name resolution, and completion for generated modules and methods from